Oil and gas: Protect petroleum workers from radioactive material with personal dosimeter

 Using radiation protection instruments

-For external exposure to penetrating radiation emitted by sources outside the human body, electronic personal dosimeters also known as EPDs are part of operational dosimetry and used to measure the potential external exposure and indicate the cumulative external exposure.
-The radiation badges are able to measure transient dose rates that change rapidly in real-time and can also register the total dose of radiation that the oil and gas workers accumulate over time.
+For external exposure to penetrating radiation from sources outside the human body, electronic personal dosimeters form part of operational dosimetry and are used to measure potential external exposure and indicate cumulative external exposure.
+Dosimeters are capable of measuring rapidly changing transient dose rates in real time.
+They can also record the total radiation dose that oil & gas workers accumulate over time.

 choose a versatile dosimeter